-In this section, we introduce pattern language for handovers.
-The handover solution patterns are used in combination to deal with handover anti-patterns.
+The Patterns are used in combination to deal with handover problems.
 There are six combinations: substantial handover, reliable handover, agile handover, follow up handover, traceable handover, and stable handover.
 Each combination deals with specific handover problems.
 For instance, the substantial handover combination deals with a low quality handover by enhancing communication between the predecessor and the successor.
 It prevents unexpected omitted knowledge and background information.
-By using the combination, we can avoid two anti-patterns, Necessary knowledge is omitted and Background is unclear.
+By using the combination, we can avoid two antipatterns, Necessary knowledge is omitted and Background is unclear.
+Figure 4 shows the structure of each combination and what problem the patterns deals with.